Tennessee 4-H Roundup and All Star Conference

 Election Procedure:

-Members of the State 4-H Council will be elected during the regional meetings on Monday evening.
+Members of the State 4-H Council will be elected during their Regional Readiness Days.
 Each region will select two senior representatives (must be entering senior year in high school) and two or more junior representatives (must be entering junior year in high school).
 The senior representatives will be the candidates for State Council president and vice president.

 Eligibility:

 To be eligible to run for an office, 4-H members must have been approved for membership in the Tennessee 4-H Honor Club prior to Roundup.
 Two representatives-at-large will be selected through an interview process during the week.
-Candidates for these positions will also be selected at the Monday evening regional meetings.
+Candidates for these positions will also be selected at the Regional Readiness Days.

 Judging Procedures: